Star Wars: Episode 7 - What We Know So Far

 But then along came Disney.
 In October 2012 the studio brokered a $4.05 billion deal to buy Lucasfilm, and with the deal came the announcement that they would be starting production on a whole new trilogy of Star Wars films that would keep the epic story going for years and years to come.
 Naturally, fanboys started to foam at the mouth with anticipation.
 What would the new movies be about?
 Would they bring back classic characters or merely focus on new ones?
 Would there be new stories set outside of the trilogy?

-Thanks to all of these questions, we here at Cinema Blend have been sorting through all of the rumors trying to sort out exactly what we know about the upcoming Star Wars Episode: The Force Awakens, and weíve constructed a handy guide to help sort out all of the facts and fictions.
+Thanks to all of these questions, we here at Cinema Blend have been sorting through all of the rumors trying to sort out exactly what we know about the upcoming Star Wars: The Force Awakens, and we’ve constructed a handy guide to help sort out all of the facts and fictions.
 Read on below for the latest info, starting with the first full trailer!

 The TitleWe spent years solely referring to the new chapter in the Star Wars saga as simply Star Wars: Episode VII, but those days are over.
-History will forever remember the new movie as Star Wars Episode VII: The Force Awakens.
-This name has received a bit of flak from fans, as some are confused by the idea of The Force going to sleep, but it’s also not super hard to interpret the meaning, as the film is basically the reawakening of the franchise after a decade-long sleep.
+History will now forever remember the new movie as Star Wars: The Force Awakens.
+This name has received a bit of flak from fans, as some are confused by the idea of The Force going to sleep, but it’s also not super hard to interpret the larger meaning, as the film is basically the reawakening of the franchise after a decade-long sleep.

-The ProductionIt lasted for almost half a year, but production on Star Wars Episode VII: The Force Awakens has been completed and the film now finds itself in post-production in advance of its December release date.
-Principal photography on the movie began on May 16, 2014, and ended in the first week of November.
+The ProductionIt lasted for almost a full six months, but production on Star Wars: The Force Awakens has been completed and the film now finds itself in post-production in advance of its December release date.
+Principal photography on the movie began on May 16, 2014, and ended in the first week of November in 2014.
 While some location shooting was done in places like the Abu Dhabi desert and the Irish island Skellig Michael, most of filming was done at Pinewood Studios in England (which was actually expanded to ensure that the movie had enough room to work).

 The TimelineIt has been confirmed that the Star Wars Episode VII: The Force Awakens plot will be set 30 years after the Battle of Endor and the events portrayed in Return of the Jedi.
-This makes complete sense, given that the film will revolve around Luke, Leia and Han from George Lucasí original trilogy to a certain extent.
-In order to do this Episode VII, would need to factor in the age of the actual actors, and it appears thatís exactly whatís being done.
+This makes complete sense, given that the film will once again feature the likes of Luke, Leia and Han from George Lucas’ original trilogy.
+In order to pull this off realistically, Episode VII, would need to factor in the age of the actual actors, and it appears that’s exactly what’s being done.

 The DirectorThough he initially declined the job, J.J.
-Abrams is not only going to be the director of Star Wars: Episode VII, but also one of the co-writers.
+Abrams is not only going to be the director of Star Wars: The Force Awakens, but also one of the co-writers.
 The filmmaker has had plenty of experience working in science-fiction, directing both the last two Star Trek movies as well as the Spielberg-esque Super 8, and has long said that he is a life-long Star Wars fan.
 Will that experience and fanhood lead to a great sequel?
 We’ll just have to wait and find out.

 Back to top